 I've made that perfectly clear over a number of different mediums.
 In articles, on Twitter, on Instagram, on my Facebook.
 I have had lengthy and in-depth discussions with various Vampire Academy fans about what went wrong with that film.
 But I've also had lengthy and in-depth discussions about what went right with that film.

-My feelings towards the film didn't stop me from deciding to give it a second chance, and I don't understand why other fans can't do the same.
+My feelings towards the film didn't stop me from deciding to give it a second chance, and I don't understand why other fans couldn't have done the same.
 Is Vampire Academy the only film with a large fanbase to have bombed?

 The Mortal Instruments: City of Bones bombed just like VA did.
-But I don't see their fanbase deserting a City of Ashes movie.
-Even when the script is going through endless re-writes, when the director drops out of doing the second movie, when production - which was scheduled to begin this year - hasn't even started yet, and when they really have no information on whether or not a sequel is happening - STILL, they support that movie.
+Possibly even more since they had a much larger budget and the studio overall lost a ton more money than VA did.
+Regardless, I didn't see their fanbase deserting a City of Ashes movie.
+Even when the script was going through endless re-writes, when the director dropped out of doing the second movie, when production - which was scheduled to begin in 2014 - hadn't even started yet, and when they really had no information on whether or not a sequel is happening - STILL, they supported that movie.
+That constant support and determination to fight for their franchise, led to the birth of Freeform's #Shadowhunters.
+A television reboot of the film, with an all new cast produced by - you guessed it - the studio behind the failed movie.
+They lost over $130 million dollars making City of Bones, but the fans were so dedicated, and passionate that the studio put more money into it, and found Clary, Jace, Izzy, Alec and Simon a home on Freeform.

 Why Didn't the Cast Support Us?

 This is probably myself and many other fans' biggest question of all.
 Now, it's important to note some of the cast are exempt from this question.
-Danila, Lucy (despite the gif), Dominic and Sami all took time out of their hectic schedules to record a short video for us for the campaign page.
-Nathan Shaw, an extra in the movie with NO LINES, has been non-stop supporting this movie since day damn one.
+Danila, Lucy, Dominic and Sami all took time out of their hectic schedules to record a short video for us for the campaign page.
+Nathan Shaw, an extra in the movie with NO LINES, had been non-stop supporting this movie since day damn one.

 But where was our Rose?